San José State University inspires innovation and discovery as an Adobe Creative Campus

 Denise Dawkins, assistant professor at the Valley Foundation School of Nursing at SJSU, sees Adobe Creative Cloud as an excellent way to help teach students how to make their communication more inclusive and equable.

-“I love Adobe Spark,” says Dawkins.
+“I love Adobe Creative Cloud Express,” says Dawkins.
 “I encourage students to use it all the time for presentations.
 It’s so creative and simple to use, and it helps students keep information short, clear, and easy to digest.”

-SJSU senior Ronda Harden, a Doctor of Nursing Practice (DNP) major, created this mood board using Adobe Spark.
+SJSU senior Ronda Harden, a Doctor of Nursing Practice (DNP) major, created this mood board using Adobe Creative Cloud Express.

-Dawkins gets students working with Spark on the very first day by asking them to create self-introductions.
-Students don’t even need to find a computer, as they can create the Spark projects on a smartphone or tablet.
-Spark templates make it simple for students to create attractive presentations without spending a lot of time worrying about design.
+Dawkins gets students working with Creative Cloud Express on the very first day by asking them to create self-introductions.
+Students don’t even need to find a computer, as they can create the Creative Cloud Express projects on a smartphone or tablet.
+Creative Cloud Express templates make it simple for students to create attractive presentations without spending a lot of time worrying about design.
 While the templates guide the look, they also help students learn how to organize topics and communicate information more effectively.

 For a class focusing on diversity in healthcare, Dawkins wants to start using Adobe Premiere Rush for a project where students are asked to interview locals in an unfamiliar cultural environment.
 Filming the sights, sounds, and interactions will help paint a more complete picture of how students responded to being in a new culture.